-Directory hygiene matters because participant records are reused.
-A clean record gives your team history, context, and fewer awkward surprises when a familiar participant applies again.
+Directory hygiene matters because participant profiles are reused.
+A clean profile gives your team history, context, and fewer awkward surprises when a familiar participant applies again.

 Use notes for context